EdByrnee/the-burroughs-test/README.md

 	- This api is FULLY documented using OpenApi, you can read the docs at http://localhost:3333/api (see api section below)
 	- All of the endpoints are full documented along with full schema and examples of the http responses you might receive, and description of the endpoints etc.
 - :pencil2: Design
-	- Modularization - code is organised by feature module e.g. all code relating to employees is in the `EmployeeModule`,
+	- Modularization - code is organised by feature module e.g. all code relating to employees is in the `EmployeeModule`
 	- Separation of business logic and application logic - controllers (the routes) hold the business logic, and all the application logic is stored within the services e.g. `PaymentService.getLastWorkingDayOfMonth()`

 - :space_invader: Testing